Recovering an Oracle Cloud instance

 At this point, your dummy instance should see the newly attached volume without rebooting

-Mount the volume on the dummy instance
+Mount problematic volume on temporary instance

 1. Run lsblk -o NAME,FSTYPE,LABEL,SIZE,MOUNTPOINT (alternatively, fdisk -l) to list the volumes attached to your instance.
 The cloned volume you just attached is likely to be listed last and it's partitions won't have a mountpoint.
+For example:

 Cleaning up